Bodyweight training for great results

 Download the pdf here: Bodyweight-training

-American Heart Association (2013) Physical activity improves quality of life.
+American Heart Association (2013) Physical activity improves the quality of life.

 Weiss T, Kreitinger J, Wilde H, Wiora C, Steege M, Dalleck L, Janot J (2010) Effect of functional resistance training on muscular fitness outcomes in young adults.
 J Exer Sci & Fitness 8(2):113-122.